 A third of the collection can be viewed all year in the gardens near the café.
 The remaining part of the collection is held within a walled garden which is open to the public between July and November.
 See our Leaflet 2018 here.
-Free conducted tours at 11am and 2pm are available on the annual Open Day which this year on Sunday, 9 August 2020.
-Meet us at the café.
+Our annual open day on Sunday 9 August has been cancelled due to Covid 19 restrictions.

 So, why collect hydrangeas?
 There is a risk that new hydrangea cultivars, if they are not popular with nurseries and garden centres or the buying public, will disappear.
 Darley Park’s walled garden is a place where they can be preserved.
 Our Hydrangea paniculata (the ones with the cone shaped flowers) collection is registered with Plant Heritage formed in conjunction with the Royal Horticultural Society (RHS) which has over 600 national collections.
 We are working towards having a full collection of all known paniculata cultivars but will be adding other significant and endangered cultivars of the whole hydrangea genus.